bahrus/xtal-element/README.md

 ### Observable Property Groups

-To make the code above easier to manage, you can stick with simple fields for all the properties, and implement the property "propActions":
+To make the code above easier to manage, you can stick with simple fields for all the properties (see cautionary note below), and implement the property "propActions":

 ```js
 export class MyCustomElement extends XtalElement{